mcgrew/dwrandomizer/README.md

     -c, --chests          Do not randomize chest contents.
     -f, --force           Skip checksums and force randomization.
 This may produce an invalid ROM if the incorrect file is used.
-    -e, --enemies         Do not randomize enemy zones.
     -l, --repel           Do not move repel to level 8.
     -p, --patterns        Do not randomize enemy attack patterns.
     -s SEED, --seed SEED  Specify a seed to be used for randomization.
     -t, --towns           Do not randomize towns.
     -w, --shops           Do not randomize weapon shops.
+    -z, --zones           Do not randomize enemy zones.

 ## Special Thanks